danieltran67/All-In-One-Agenda/README.md

-How to run the code
+How to run the code(WORKS ON PYCHARM via FLASK)

 1) Make sure to create database
   Go on terminal and type: python